Skip to main content

 5 Things To Know Before Declaring Bankruptcy

-Declaring bankruptcy may be your only option if you have mounting debts that you are unable to pay.
-However, bankruptcy is not something you should rush into because it has long term effects on your life and your finances.
-Here are five things you should know before declaring bankruptcy.
+Declaring bankruptcy could be an option if you have mounting debts that you are unable to pay.
+However, bankruptcy is not something you should rush into because it has long-term effects on your life and your finances.
+Here are five things you should know before declaring bankruptcy in 2026.

-1. Bankruptcy can have an impact on your assets
+1. Declaring bankruptcy can have an impact on your assets

 Hand drawing of man in shirt and tie losing his assets to bankruptcy

-When you declare bankruptcy, you are required to make a reasonable effort to pay back your debts, and this often includes using your assets.
-Things that are considered essentials, like clothes, furniture, and cooking appliances are protected.
-However, other belongings will be passed on to the Official Receiver, the person that deals with your bankruptcy.
-These will then be sold to raise money to pay your debts.
+When you declare bankruptcy, you are generally required to make a reasonable effort to pay back your debts, and this often includes using your assets.
+Things that are considered essentials, like clothes, furniture, and cooking appliances are typically protected.
+However, other belongings may be passed on to the Official Receiver, the person that deals with your bankruptcy.
+These could then be sold to raise money to pay your debts.

-Items that you are allowed to keep include:
+Items that you may be allowed to keep include:

 • Clothes